 PRECAUTIONS: Before using this product, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients (such as menthol), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood vessel disease (e.g., Raynaud's disease, stroke), breathing problems (e.g., asthma, emphysema), diabetes, heart disease (e.g., chest pain, heart attack), high blood pressure, liver disease, severe kidney disease, stomach/intestinal sores (peptic ulcers), certain adrenal problem (pheochromocytoma), overactive thyroid (hyperthyroidism).
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood vessel disease (e.g., Raynaud's disease, stroke), breathing problems (e.g., asthma, emphysema), diabetes, heart disease (e.g., chest pain, heart attack, irregular heartbeat), high blood pressure, liver disease, severe kidney disease, stomach/intestinal sores (peptic ulcers), certain adrenal problem (pheochromocytoma), overactive thyroid (hyperthyroidism).

 Nicotine and smoking may harm an unborn baby.
 If you are pregnant, try to stop smoking without using a nicotine replacement product if possible.
 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.